-After visiting the abbey, walk up the path to the Pieve di Montesiepi also known as the Rotonda di Montesiepi (because of its round mausoleum-like architectural outline) and as Eremo (hermitage) di Montesiepi.
+After visiting the abbey, walk up the path to the Pieve di Montesiepi also known as the Rotonda di Montesiepi (because of its round mausoleum-like architectural outline) and Eremo (hermitage) di Montesiepi.
 The current building was probably erected in the 14th century on the base of a pre-existing one.

-It was here that Galgano Guidotti, the later Sainte Galgano, became a hermit in 1180.
+It was here where Galgano Guidotti, the later Sainte Galgano, became a hermit in 1180.
 This decision was induced by various dreams and visions that lead him to stop his ruthless life.
 As a worldly sign of his inner change, Galgano stuck his sword into a rock on the hill of Montesiepi and therefore, turned himself from a knight to a hermit and his sword from a weapon to a cross.

 Some pictures about the tour "from Siena to San Galgano":

 Chianti hills (pic n°1); The village of Murlo (pic n°2); Poggio Civitate (pic n°3); Merse Reserve (pic n°4); Monticiano (pic n°5); San Galgano Abbey (pic n°6)